Welcome to Hour of Code on Codesters!

 You can find the teacher materials for each activity by clicking on the activity listed above or by going to the Hour of Code page and clicking Teacher Materials in the lesson description.

 You may want to print out some of the other materials for your own use or to distribute to students:

 Python is a modern, flexible programming language used every day by companies like Facebook, Pinterest, and NASA to create amazing things.
 With its simple, straightforward syntax it’s easy to pick up for beginners but powerful enough to create complex programs.
 According to According to the Association for Computing Machinery, Python is the language of choice for introductory computer science courses at 80% of universities with top ranked CS departments.

 Students can start coding right away by using our toolkit to drag and drop lines of text into the code editor.
 Students will modify the code that they drop into their program as they learn about basic syntax and structure.
 As students gain more confidence with text, they can use a combination of toolkit blocks and typing to create more complex programs.

-Click here to go to our Hour of Code page where you can view all of the lessons we offer for Hour of Code and try them for yourself!
+Go to our Hour of Code page where you can view all of our Hour of Code lessons and try them out for yourself!

-Click the Support Button at the bottom left corner of the screen to send us a support request.
-We willemail you as quickly as possible to help resolve your issue.
-Or email us at firstname.lastname@example.org.
+Click the Support button at the bottom left corner of the screen to send us a support request or reach out to us at [email protected].
+We will respond as quickly as possible to help resolve your issue.